 B-level recoveries are commensurate with historical recovery data provided by Autohellas.
-Stresses above the B level have been calibrated considering i) the historical recovery-rate volatility, and ii) fundamental, forward-looking stresses on vehicle market values (see section 4.3).
+Stresses above the B level have been calibrated considering the historical recovery-rate volatility and are consistent with the fundamental residual value haircuts detailed in section 4.2.